dchen3121/COptimism/README.md

 # COptimism

-Basic chess engine with graphic user interface built in Python.
+A basic chess engine with graphic user interface built in Python.